Kan-T-IT/geonode-documentation/usage/managing_documents/document_metadata.rst

       *Document Optional Metadata*

   | If all the mandatory information is filled out the document can be published, if not the ``Completeness`` progress bar warns you that something is missing.
-  | Click on the blue button :guilabel:`Update` to save information on the system.
+  | Click on the button :guilabel:`Update` to save information on the system.